SergejJurecko/mio_httpc/README.md

 mio_httpc is an async http client that runs on top of mio only.

-No call will block, not even for DNS resolution as it is implemented internally to avoid blocking.
+No call will block (except SyncCall), not even for DNS resolution as it is implemented internally to avoid blocking.

 It uses [http crate](https://crates.io/crates/http) for Request/Response types.